ahmoura/gamesOnSale/README.md

-# gamesOnSale
+# gamesOnSale - An AWS project

+## About

-AWS project using EC2, Lambda, Step Function and CloudFormation
+AWS project using EC2, Lambda, Step Function and CloudFormation.